Oscar Walter Farenholt: Post Spanish–American War

 He served at the Boston Navy Yard and at the Naval War College in February, 1899.
 He was promoted captain in September, 1900, served as Commandant of the Navy Yard at Cavite in the Philippine Islands in 1901, was Commander of the monitor USS Monadnock in the Asiatic station during 1901, and was promoted rear admiral on September 1, 1901.
 He was the first enlisted man in the Navy to reach flag rank, and voluntarily retired after giving 40 years of active service.

-Oscar married Miss Ella Mortimer Ames (born 1848 in Massachusetts).
-Rear Admiral Farenholt retired September 1, 1901, and died June 30, 1920, at Mare Island, California.
+Farenholt married Miss Ella Mortimer Ames (born 1848 in Massachusetts) in 1870.
+Their son Ammen Farenholt (born 1871 in Norfolk, Virginia) earned his medical degree from Harvard in 1893, became a U.S. Navy medical officer and retired as a rear admiral.
+Oscar Farenholt retired September 1, 1901, and died from heart disease on June 30, 1920, at the Mare Island Naval Hospital in Vallejo, California, which was under the command of his son at the time.
 Ella died March 21, 1925, in California and both are buried at the San Francisco National Cemetery in San Francisco, California.
 Two ships have been named for Farenholt, USS Farenholt (DD-332) and USS Farenholt (DD-491).